DIPlib/diplib/changelogs/diplib_next.md

 - Added some more `[[nodiscard]]` annotations.

-- Updated included *libics*, which fixes some potential bugs, and adds support for metadata related to multi-detector microscopes.

 - `dip::BinaryPropagation()` is now much faster when `iterations` is 0, using an algorithm similar to the one used for `dip::MorphologicalReconstruction()`, but specialized for the binary case.
   `dip::MorphologicalReconstruction()` now calls `dip::BinaryPropagation()` for binary images.